bbrewington/docs.getdbt.com/website/docs/docs/core/pip-install.md

 <FAQ path="Core/install-pip-os-prereqs" />
 <FAQ path="Core/install-python-compatibility" />

-## Create a Python virtual environment
+## What is a Python virtual environment?

-A Python virtual environment is an isolated workspace for Python projects.
-This prevents libraries and versions used in one project from interfering with others, making it especially helpful when working on multiple projects with differing requirements or avoiding conflicts with global Python installations.
+A Python virtual environment creates an isolated workspace for Python projects, preventing conflicts between dependencies of different projects and versions.

-The Python ecosystem offers several tools for creating isolated environments, such as [conda](https://anaconda.org/anaconda/conda), [poetry](https://python-poetry.org/docs/managing-environments/), and `venv`.
-Among these, `venv` has the fewest additional dependencies and has been included by default in recent Python versions for quite some time.

-`venv` will set up a Python virtual environment within the `env` folder.
+You can create virtual environments using tools like conda, poetry, or venv.
+This guide uses venv because it's lightweight, has the fewest additional dependencies, and is included in Python by default.

 Users who want to run dbt locally, for example in [dbt Core](/docs/core/installation-overview) or the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation#install-a-virtual-environment) may want to install a Python virtual environment.